The SoTLP Lab

 Burke, K. (Thesis in development).
 The moderating role of self-efficacy for research and statistics and interest in research activities on the relation between psychology undergraduates' experiences and performance in their psychology department research training environment and their estimated ability to meet research demands in psychology graduate training programs.

 Engel, K. (Thesis in development).
-The moderating role of acculturation and enculturation on the relation between Latino/a students' perceived sense of belongingness/burdensomeness and suicidal behavior.
+The moderating role of acculturation and enculturation on the relation between Latino/a students' perceived sense of belongingness, burdensomeness and their suicidal risk.